 Open your heart to better health

-Heart disease is the No. 1 killer of men and women in the U.S.
+Heart disease is the No. 1 killer in the U.S.

 But that doesn’t mean it treats the sexes equally.